 ‘You, Shiva and My Mum’

 The inclusion of ‘You’ in the title of the poem is an interesting choice because it directly draws a reader in and helps to make them feel included in the experiences being described.
-While this may not have a large immediate effect on a reader, the sense of inclusion becomes more important as the diverse mix of cultures and experiences are described, helping a reader to build a positive sense of connection.
+While this may not have a large immediate effect on the reader, the sense of inclusion becomes more important as the diverse mix of cultures and experiences are described, helping the reader to build a positive sense of connection.
 Similarly, the inclusion of “My Mum” shows the personal side to this poem, which is seemingly one of the most personal within the Poems of the Decade anthology.
 Finally, “Shiva” is one of the principal deities of Hinduism (a God of the religion), who creates, protects and transforms the universe.
 This reference to a key part of Hinduism helps to make clear to a reader that the poem has religious and spiritual connections, while also indicating that it could be unfamiliar for some, just as it was for her mother.

 One of the most important aspects of the structure in ‘You, Shiva and My Mum’ is the 12 stanza layout, with each stanza having three relatively short lines.
 The twelve stanzas could be seen as symbolic of the twelve Jyotirlinga in Hinduism, which are various shrines around India that are dedicated to Shiva.
 As such, this very strong link to Hinduism and complete immersion in the faith can be seen as showing the way in which the narrator’s family are wanting to integrate fully with the bride’s religion.
 However, many readers may not be aware of the significance of the twelve stanzas, and as such this would be far less effective.
 Instead, these readers may find another association to this number, such as the idea of twelve months in a year to symbolise the eternal nature of an ideal marriage.